determined-ai/determined/harness/determined/pytorch/README.md

     because `amp.scale_loss()` requires us to take actions on the correct optimizer, we do not allow multiple optimizers; we have to know that the our one optimizer is the correct optimizer to pass to scale_loss().

+* PyTorch Distributed:
+  * PyTorch Distributed wraps models in a `DistributedDataParallel` wrapper, which must be done after initializing APEX AMP.